 Our ‘Topics’ encompass lots of different subjects, from History and Geography to Art and Design and Technology.

-In EYFS, a theme is used to centre the acquisition of all of those important early skills.
-In Key Stage One and Two, a termly focus is used on a rolling programme of engaging Topics which cover all of the National Curriculum objectives.
+In EYFS, a theme is used to centre the acquisition of important early skills.
+In Key Stage One and Two, a termly focus of engaging Topics which cover all of the National Curriculum objectives.

-Currently, at St. Matthew’s Bloxam, we are working hard in Science to achieve the Primary Science Quality Mark.
-We are working hard to enhance our Science curriculum through Science days, workshops and visitors coming to school.
+In 2019, St. Matthew’s Bloxam, achieved the Primary Science Quality Mark, we enhance our Science curriculum through Science days, workshops and visitors coming to school.

 The Teachers and some of the children have worked together to create our Science Principles ;